 Ethical Property Company continues to manage the Centre under a fifteen year lease granted in 2017 and works closely with the Board of Resource for London to meet this objective.
-COVID severely impacted the Centre's operations and meeting room bookings.
+COVID severely impacted the Centre's operations and meeting room bookings but tenants are returning to offices and bookings are showing signs of improvement.

-The accounts of Resource for London show a net unrestricted loss of £148k and net restricted income of £3k (2019: total net income £195k).
-It had total funds at 31 December 2020 of £352k (2019: funds £497k).
+The accounts of Resource for London show a net unrestricted income of £68k and net restricted income of £17k (2020: total net expenditure £145k).
+It had total funds at 31 December 2021 of £438k (2020: funds £352k).